-Appendix 6: Examples of the written exam image reporting questions
+Appendix 6: Written exam image reporting questions example

 A number of moving clips and stills will be included in each question.
-Although these can be viewed and replayed as many times as the candidate wishes, the candidate should be mindful of the time spend on each question.
+Although these can be viewed and replayed as many times as the candidate wishes, the candidate should be mindful of the time spent on each question.